 Who’s at risk?

-Free and public WiFi is fundamentally risky because the service is generally offered by people whose job is not to secure and monitor the network.
-Public WiFi, we should clarify, refers to a wireless network that is open to customers, guests, or the general public.
+Free and public Wi-Fi is fundamentally risky because the service is generally offered by people whose job is not to secure and monitor the network.
+Public Wi-Fi, we should clarify, refers to a wireless network that is open to customers, guests, or the general public.
 Password protection doesn’t make things safer, because individuals with nefarious intentions are just as able to access the network with the same password everyone else is using.
 So, people connect to a network that’s not maintained 24/7 – what’s the worst that can happen?
-Public WiFi isn’t inherently unsafe in and of itself, but it’s a plentiful breeding ground for malicious cyber attacks such as those dubbed the ‘Man in the Middle’.
-A Man in the Middle attack is initiated when an unsuspecting victim connects to a public WiFi network, e.g. in a coffee shop, but they’re tricked into connecting to a rogue access point, titled “Guest WiFi”, or similar.
-Once connected, they browse the internet and login in somewhere.
+Public Wi-Fi isn’t inherently unsafe in and of itself, but it’s a plentiful breeding ground for malicious cyber attacks such as those dubbed ‘Man-in-the-Middle’ (MITM).
+A Man-in-the-Middle attack is initiated when an unsuspecting victim connects to a public Wi-Fi network, e.g. in a coffee shop, but are tricked into connecting to a rogue access point, titled “Guest Wi-Fi”, or similar.
+Once connected, they browse the internet and login somewhere.
 Depending on the attacker’s motives, fake sites can be shown in place of real ones.
-So, if the victim browses towards Amazon.com and places an order, the Man in the Middle can read the login and financial credentials inputted and promptly steal them.
+So, if the victim browses towards Amazon.com and places an order, the Man-in-the-Middle can read the login and financial credentials inputted and promptly steal them.
 These attacks can target both HTTP and HTTPS websites, but it must be said that any communication with a website running HTTP is especially vulnerable as the data communicated is sent in plain text.

-Being abroad in the summer months can lead security-conscious people to connect to unsecured WiFi.
+Being abroad in the summer months can lead security-conscious people to connect to unsecured Wi-Fi.
 This is probably because most people don’t have unlimited data when travelling abroad, so they’re forced to conserve their mobile internet.
 Naturally, when someone stumbles upon a free and reliable wireless internet connection, their first instinct is to connect.
-There’s a financial disincentive to continue using one’s mobile data instead of WiFi, so most people are unaware of (or simply disregard) cyber security advice to avoid unknown WiFi networks.
+There is a financial disincentive to continue using one’s mobile data instead of Wi-Fi, so most people are unaware of (or simply disregard) cyber security advice to avoid unknown W-iFi networks.
 The cyber attacker knows that most people will not go through the proper due diligence in verifying the network’s safety and safeguarding their own browsing, so they exploit these mistakes wherever possible.

 How are MITM attacks set up?